MansriAmine/Langchain_playground/readme.md

- LangChain Project
+# LangChain Project

-This project demonstrates the use of the LangChain library with various models and prompts to interact with a language model.
+This project demonstrates various use cases of the LangChain library with the Groq API, showcasing different ways to interact with language models.

 ## Project Structure
-.env .gitignore 1.py 2.py 3.py 4.py 5.py requirements.txt

 ### Files

-- **1.py**: Basic interaction with the model using user input from the console.
+- **basic_chat.py**: Basic interaction with the Groq model using user input from the console.
-- **2.py**: Interaction with the model using predefined messages.
+- **system_prompt_injection.py**: Demonstrates system prompt injection and multi-turn conversations with the model.
-- **3.py**: Translation example using the model.
+- **language_translator.py**: Translation example using a prompt template for language translation tasks.
-- **4.py**: Math problem-solving example with a custom output parser.
+- **math_solver.py**: Solves math problems step-by-step with a custom output parser to extract the final answer.
-- **5.py**: Generating a comma-separated list of objects in a category with a custom output parser.
+- **list_generator.py**: Generates a comma-separated list of objects in a given category using a custom output parser.
-- **requirements.txt**: List of dependencies required for the project.
+- **requirements.txt**: List of Python dependencies required for the project.
-- **.env**: Environment variables file containing the API key for the model.
+- **.env**: Environment variables file containing the API key for the Groq API.

 ## Setup